salkuadrat/slide_drawer/README.md

 ),
 ```

-### With Icons
+### Icons

-You can also use icon in your menu items.
+You can also use icon for your menu items.

 ```
 home: SlideDrawer(